 The Australian School of Abu Dhabi is located in one of the newer areas of Abu Dhabi - Khalifa City B - close to Abu Dhabi airport.
-This is a largely Emirati community, and the majority of students are therefore Emirati.
+This is a largely Emirati community, and the majority of students naturally come from the local population.
+The school follows a largely international curricula, and is one of the cheapest IB DP schools in the whole of the emirate.
+Unfortunately, for it to be considered good value, it would also need to step up its delivery.

-Rated Acceptable in the 2016-17 ADEK Inspection programme by school inspectors, the Australian School of Abu Dhabi, has now made the grade in terms of providing an adequate level of education that meets the minimum requirements of the Abu Dhabi schools regulator.
+Rated Acceptable in the 2016-17 ADEK Inspection round, the latest available, the Australian School of Abu Dhabi, has now made the grade in terms of providing an adequate level of education that meets the minimum requirements of the Abu Dhabi schools regulator.
 While the school is Australian in name, its curriculum is international and IB based, while in terms of student body it is distinctly UAE.
 Three out of four students come from the local Emirati community, with a further 7% of students originating from Egypt, 3% from Yemen and a further 2% from Jordan.
 Some thirty nationalities are represented in total however - including some Australians.

 Students are supported by a team of 90 teachers and a further 10 teaching assistants.
 The staff to student ratio is 1:18 in the KG section and 1:12 in the other phases of the school.
 Staff turnover, at 28%, is definitely on the high side, compared with an average 20-22% in international schools in the UAE.
 This should be a concern to both the school and its students, since losing over a quarter of staff - and having to replace them - annually, means a lack of continuity and an inevitable period of settling in for those new teachers.
 The inspection report notes that "Governors hold leaders accountable, and have had a positive impact on improvements since the last inspection.
 This has been limited by frequent changes in senior leadership."